Chestnut Lodge

 Thank you, thank you for the memories!

-The flag flies at half mast in July 2009 upon the death of Austin Retzer.
-Kate died the previous October, 2008, only seven and a half months before.
-Austin was lost without his Kate to whom he had been married just short of 70 years!
+The flag flies at half mast in July 2009 upon the death of Austin Retzer, owner/manager since 1947.
+Kate Retzer, wife and co-manager, died the previous October 2008, only seven months before.
+Austin was lost without Kate to whom he had been married for 70 years!
+Chestnut Lodge was a family affair, there to entertain your summer days.

 A LITTLE HISTORY IN REMEMBRANCE OF THE RETZER FAMILY AND CHESTNUT LODGE